nickhamlin/blog/content/dnd/gribbetts.md

 4. “I saw Alexei Holstmann last week in a tavern, shouting the entire room drinks for the night.
 As if it wasn’t anything.”
 5. “There’s tension between the Shipwrights and the Beggar King.
 No one really knows who’s in charge of the guild since Albrecht Rumsfeld died.
 Seems that Janos Meer is none too trusting of whoever it is, though.”
 6. “The Shipwright’s Guild?
 Everyone knows they’re actually a secret society operated out the back of the Shady Dock tavern.
 The guild’s leader, Albrecht Rumsfeld, was an emerging player in the underworld before he was killed.
 And it’s whispered that he was a werewolf to boot.”
-7. “Those glittermen guards the Artificers built might be shiny, but the rusting hulks on every corner are made of worthless alloy.
-It’s not surprising they didn’t catch on.
+7. “Those glittermen guards the Artificers built might be shiny, but I heard the rusting hulks are made of worthless alloy.
 Word is they couldn’t even operate down at the docks without seizing up.
 Something about all that salt water.”
 8. “I was talking to someone at the Shady Dock tavern, used to be a captain.
 Told me that every single one of the ‘derelict’ ships abandoned on the Shipline is still true seaworthy.”

 # Act 2 - The streets